kahi-framework/kahi-ui.nbn.dev/content/docs/globals/hidden.md

 +++
 [[properties."*"]]
 name="hidden"
-description="Alters the Component to not render anything and take up physical space in a page's layout." types=["boolean", "{VIEWPORT}"]
+description="Alters the Component to not render anything or take up physical space in a page's layout." types=["boolean", "{VIEWPORT}"]
 +++